Tired of one-day employee motivation programs that produce motivation for a day? Tried positive thinking motivational programs,

 Most employees have been exposed to the idea "If it is to be, it's up to me."
 Many set worthwhile goals, BUT their suboptimal thinking

-prevents them from taking the best actions to achieve the best outcomes.
+prevents them from being their best, and taking the best actions to achieve the best outcomes.
 They compromise their own best interests and the best interests of the organization, because they haven't been educated in the art and science of consistent Optimal Thinking.

-You can create a "Best Place to Work" environment where loyal employees contribute their best, regardless of the circumstances.
-Your employees won't need a pat on the back from management or a bonus at the end of the year to do their best.
-They will ask the best questions to invite the best solutions.
-They will take pride in choosing the best options, focusing on what is most important, and making the most of the hands they are dealt.
-Your employees will be masters of systemic consistent optimization.
-External incentives, recognition, and rewards will be secondary, because they are self-motivated.
-All aspects of workplace trust -- including credibility, transparency, respect, fairness, pride and camaraderie -- proliferate your Optimal Thinking "What's Best for Us" collaborative culture.
+You can create your own "Best Place to Work" environment where loyal employees place their best selves in charge, regardless of the circumstances.
+Optimal Thinking employees don't rely on a pat on the back from management or a bonus at the end of the year to do their best.
+They focus on what is most important, ask the best questions to invite the best solutions, and make the most of the hands they are dealt.
+External incentives, recognition, and rewards are secondary, because they are self-motivated optimizers.
+All aspects of workplace trust -- including credibility, transparency, respect, fairness, pride and camaraderie -- proliferate an Optimal Thinking collaborative culture.
+Want to know how?

 The 4 Best Practices for Employee Motivation